pocomane/brewed-in-the-apocalypse/bita.md

 behaviour: write on her sheet Betray 1
 ```

-In the following moves, it would be great if the __Hard move__ that the
+In the following moves, it would be great if the __Make the worst happen__ that
-scenarist will do after a failure roll were liked to the question just asked.
+the scenarist will do after a failure roll were liked to the question just
+asked.

 __Read a person__ - When in a charged situation you try to get some
 information from a person and you have to roll: